The theme of this post? Think differently about thinking different—when it comes to ADHD and being “special.”

 This issue of being different subsumes the issues about the attractive model in the beer ad.
 Do you know why she is flirting with just me, and not the millions of other viewers of the ad?
 Because I am different, special.
 If I recognize that she is simultaneously flirting with millions of other people, her appeal to me dissipates instantly.
 But no, I am easily convinced of what I want to hear: I am special.

 So what’s so special about being special?

 Recently, I was surprised to see how this plays out in the realm of ADHD.
 A journalist was doing a story on the advertising of ADHD treatments to parents.
 In one ad, the key idea was that treatment could bring the child’s and the parent’s lives back to “normal.”
-That made perfect sense to me.
+As an adult with ADHD and a parent to children with ADHD, that made perfect sense to me.